 She is also a member of the Maine Air National Guard since 2009, and loves getting lost in YA novels, photography and hiking in the New England mountains with her husband, daughter & fur baby.

-She’s the founder of WeTalkMH, an online social media platform that aims to educate others about MH from a providers view point in order to help #breakthedamnstigma.
+She’s the founder of WeTalkMH, an online social media platform that aims to educate others about mental health from a providers view point in order to help #breakthedamnstigma.